Swasth-Apps/healthcoach-help/src/pages/coach/topics/invite-users-to-join-a-cohort.md

 As a coach, you may have a list of past clients that you would like to invite for joining the program.
 To invite the users, coaches need to have the users’ email id.

-The coach will have to click on the invite button.
-After that, a screen with the email id and message would popup.
+Click 'Invite' and the app will request the user's email id.

-The coach will have to enter the user’s email address and a relevant message stating their cause.
-With this in-app functionality, the coach can retain their past clients along with creating new ones.
+Enter the user’s email address and a relevant message stating their cause.

+With this in-app functionality, the coach can retain their past clients, along with new ones.